Note Guidelines¶

 This page contains content guidelines for notes used throughout various levels of description at the Reuther.
 The following content guidelines are based on a combination of DACS and local practice -- where applicable, a link is provided to the DACS guidelines for a particular element.

-The usage of the following note types will differ depending on the level of description -- many note types are required at the collection-level, and either optional or unused throughout the inventory.
+The use of note types will differ depending on the level of description — many note types are required at the collection level but are either optional or unused in the inventory.
 Refer to level-specific guidelines for Resources notes and Archival Object notes for further instruction.

 ArchivesSpace has several note types that are not detailed below.
 Do not use note types that are not detailed below.
-Consult with the Technical Services Archivist if information needs to be recorded that does not fit into any of the below note guidelines.
+Consult with the Collections Committee if information needs to be recorded that does not fit into any of the note guidelines below.

 Abstract¶